biolab/orange2/docs/reference/rst/Orange.data.table.rst

 :obj:`Table` supports most list-like operations: getting, setting, removing data instances, as well as methods :obj:`append` and :obj:`extend`.
-The limitation is that table contain instances of :obj:`Orange.data.Instance`.
 When setting items, the item must be either the instance of the correct type or a Python list of appropriate length and content to be converted into a data instance of the corresponding domain.

-When retrieving data instances, what we get are references and not copies.
-Changing the retrieved instance changes the data in the table, too.

-Slicing returns ordinary Python lists containing the data instance, not a new Table.
+Retrieving data instances returns references and not copies: changing the retrieved instance changes the data in the table.
+Slicing returns ordinary Python lists containing references to data instances, not a new :obj:`Orange.data.Table`.

-As usual in Python, the data table is considered False, when empty.
+According to a Python convention, the data table is considered ``False`` when empty.

 .. class:: Table